 Steinaecker has a keen ear for Haydn's miraculously inventive orchestration and secures lively, stylistically assured playing from his cosmopolitan period band.

-The 2016 edition introduced us to the formidable Philipp von Steinaecker who conducted the St. John Passion.
+The 2016 edition introduces us to the formidable Philipp von Steinaecker who conducted the St. John Passion.
 He opted for a sober vision of the piece.
-No germanic decorum as is often the case with this Passion, no inclination for superfluousness of any kind.
+No germanic decorum as is often the case with this passion, no inclination for superfluousness of any kind.
 This conductor prefers to show rather than having to prove a point.

 Equally at home in the German romantic repertoire as in the works of the Second Viennese School, his passion and profound stylistic understanding for the music of the baroque and classical periods led him to found his own period instrument orchestra, Musica Saeculorum.
 Together they have appeared at the Cologne Philharmonie, the Internationale Barocktage Stift Melk in Austria, the Festival des Pâques d’Aix-en-Provence and the Philharmonie Essen.
 The group has released an already impressive discography including recordings of Handel’s Messiah, Haydn’s The Creation, Bruckner’s Symphony no.1, Bruckner's Motets, Mahler's Das Lied von der Erdeand, a CD with Arrangements for Salon Orchestra.
 A further recording, a collaboration with soprano Camilla Tilling featuring Arias by Mozart and Gluck, which was released in February 2017.